carpentries-lab/python-aos-lesson/episodes/01-conda.md

 how do we go about installing them?

-Our first impulse might be to use the Python package installer (pip), but until recently pip only worked for libraries written in pure Python.
+Our first impulse might be to use the Python package installer (pip), but it really only works for libraries written in pure Python.
-This was a major limitation for the data science community, because many scientific Python libraries have C and/or Fortran dependencies.
+This is a major limitation for the data science community, because many scientific Python libraries have C and/or Fortran dependencies.
 To spare people the pain of installing these dependencies, a number of scientific Python “distributions” have been released over the years.